Superstar (Christine Milton song): Other versions

+In 2004, Israeli singer Roni Duani released a Hebrew version of the song as a single from her debut album Olam Shalem Bachutz.

 In January 2017, Polish Mandee and Maria Mathea released a new version of the song.

-In March 2020, a remixed cover of the song was released by British girl group Four of Diamonds and Dutch DJ and producer Joe Stone.
+In March 2020, a cover of the song was released by British girl group Four of Diamonds and Dutch DJ/producer Joe Stone.